 Relaxing and soothing tight muscles can be made easier with hot water and massage jets.
 This is a great way to relieve pain and aches that may be causing you discomfort and a reason why so many athletes enjoy hot tubs.
 If you soak in the hot tub before exercising, you’ll be less likely to get hurt.

-However, they do present one problem that is particularly annoying.
+However, they do present one problem that is particularly annoying for hot tub owners.
 The water can get cloudy and dirty very quickly if you don’t know what you’re doing.
 And no matter what people might say, it’s no fun jumping into a cloudy hot tub.
-In this post, you’ll find some tips on how to make sure that your hot tub water is crystal clear.
+In this post, you’ll find some tips on how to keep hot tub water crystal clear.

 Buy a hot tub cover if you don’t have one